Nearly 170,000 people try heroin for the first time every year. That number is steadily increasing.

 The severity of withdrawal symptoms usually peaks within 24-48 hours after last using.
 Symptoms will sometimes subside after a weeks’ time; however, others have undergone withdrawal symptoms for a few months.
 A few of the common symptoms resulting from Heroin withdrawal include: Extreme bone and muscle pain hot and cold flashes diarrhea restlessness vomiting insomnia leg movements Strong desire to use

 Overdose is a dangerous and deadly consequence of heroin use.
 A large dose of heroin depresses heart rate and breathing to such an extent that a user cannot survive without medical help.
-There is a medication upon medical assistance that is approved to reverse an overdose.
+NARCAN® (Naloxone) is with a Heroin overdose to reverse the effects.
 Signs of overdose include: Depressed Heart Rate Permanent Brain Damage Coma Dangerously Slow Breathing Rate Loss of Consciousness Death

 Heroin addiction is unbelievably powerful and for this reason it is generally thought that an inpatient program is the best choice.
 Heroin is highly addictive, both mentally and physically, and often requires a full detoxification with 24-hour supervision.
 An inpatient facility is where patients stay at a residential location with supportive supervision for a specific period of time, typically inpatient treatment stay varies in length from 30, 60 or 90 days.
 Inpatient programs give unique opportunities to individuals fighting for recovery to self-explore and become educated on the psychology and medical issues that are associated with Heroin and other drug use.